threefoldtech/home/specs/threefold_grid_2.0_specs.md

 - deployment for advanced features only for experts
     - deployment script based (jupyter or jsx script)

-## market compatible container management & deployment platform (kubernetes)
+## container management & deployment platform (kubernetes)

 - 1 click deployment of full decentralized kubernetes environment at the edge
-- 100% compatible with kubernetes & docker
+- 100% compatible with kubernetes & docker (market std)
 - integration with zero-os overlay networking layer (efficient, ultra secure (encrypted) network between the containers)
 - can be easily deployed at the edge
 - integrated with scalable & capable monitoring system(prometeus based), deployed by default